stefansundin/go-zflag/README.md

       --usefulflag int    sometimes it's very useful (default 777)
 ```

-### Supporting Go flags when using pflag
+### Supporting Go flags when using zflag

 In order to support flags defined using Go's `flag` package, they must be added
-to the `pflag` flagset.
+to the `zflag` flagset.
 This is usually necessary to support flags defined by
 third-party dependencies (e.g. `golang/glog`).

 **Example**: You want to add the Go flags to the `CommandLine` flagset